Ian-Cornelius/Engine-Ignition-Start-and-Stall-Mod-Assetto-Corsa/README.md

 Generally, a combination of high bite point value (thus the clutch disengages when pressed much deeper) and high stall RPM will make for a bigger car launch/balancing challenge.

-Have fun, and if you have any comments, issues, or feedback, drop them here on the issues tab or on (my Patreon)[www.patreon.com/IanOmondi] or (Everlost's Patreon)[https://www.patreon.com/posts/assetto-corsa-99700598].
+Have fun, and if you have any comments, issues, or feedback, drop them here on the issues tab or on [my Patreon](www.patreon.com/IanOmondi) or [Everlost's Patreon](https://www.patreon.com/posts/assetto-corsa-99700598).

 Cheers!